Psychology Internship at Buffalo VA Medical Center

 - A minimum of 1000 hours of supervised practicum experience is recommended by the start of the internship year, typically including at least 500 hours of direct patient contact.
 It is expected that applicants will have substantial prior supervised experience in assessment, (e.g., five MMPI2 reports, at least five comprehensive adult reports and satisfactory grounding in intellectual assessment), as well as individual and/or group psychotherapy.
 We are unable to guarantee extensive experience in administration and interpretation of psychological assessment instruments outside of our Neuropsychology and Geropsychology specialty tracks.

-- A basic understanding of psychological test construction and a familiarity with the use of the DSM-IV is also required.
+- A basic understanding of psychological test construction and a familiarity with the use of the DSM is also required.
 For specialty track applicants, the ability to administer, score, and interpret results from customary assessment tools of the specialty are prerequisites for appointment as an intern.

 - Advanced progress on the dissertation is highly desirable.

 - The APPIC Application for Psychology Internship * submitted online.
+Your application must be complete, including all supporting documents, by 11/15, for you to be considered as a candidate.

 - A current vita (uploaded to your APPIC application.)